-- 1. To elect two directors to serve until the earlier of (a) a term expiring at the 2011 annual meeting, in the case of one director, and a term expiring at the 2013 annual meeting, in the case of the other director, of stockholders, and (b) and such time as all accrued and unpaid dividends on the Preferred Stock have been declared and paid or set apart for payment. - 2.
-To consider any other business that is properly presented at the meeting.
+3. For the holders of our 6% Convertible Exchangeable Preferred Stock (the "Preferred Stock") to elect two directors to serve until the earlier of (a) a term expiring at the 2013 annual meeting of stockholders, in the case of one director, and a term expiring at the 2014 annual meeting, in the case of the other director, and (b) such time as all accrued and unpaid dividends on the Preferred Stock have been declared and paid or set apart for payment.